Zehelein/pg-transactional-outbox/lib/README.md

 Step three can be implemented again as a Polling-Publisher or via the Transactional Log Tailing approach like for the outbox pattern.

-## What is the PostgreSQL Logical Replication
+## Using PostgreSQL Logical Replication

 PostgreSQL logical replication is a method that offers the possibility of replicating data from one PostgreSQL server to another PostgreSQL server or